-the goblin is..., some goblins are...
+the kitty is..., some kitties are...

 A note about the complexity of lexicon items

 Sometimes, a "word" can have multiple meanings.
 What's likely going on is that there are multiple lexical items that both have the same word form.